 The Wild Pony Race features teams of three kids (between eight and twelve years old) who try to control and ride a wild pony.
 And when I say ‘wild’, that is an accurate description.
 These ponies want nothing to do with their would-be riders.

-Join us on Friday night for a FREE Community Concert Featuring Mariya Stokes at the Calgary Stampede Community stage in the Cochrane Lions Rodeo Arena.
+Join us on Friday night for a FREE Community Concert Featuring a Top Country Artist TBA at the Calgary Stampede Community stage in the Cochrane Lions Rodeo Arena.
 Sponsored by: Calgary Stampede, Cochrane Lions Club, Cochrane Rodeo and OTA.

 Join us on Saturday night for our popular Cabaret event.
-This year features Chris Brien and his 6-piece band playing all the country hits!
+This year features the Johner Brothers.